hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/V1_6_AdvancedGuide.md

 types.
 You only need to write the test logic once, although you must know the type list when writing typed tests.
 Here's how you do it:

-First, define a fixture class template.
+is_first, define a fixture class template.
 It should be parameterized by a type.
 Remember to derive it from `::testing::Test`:

 ```